 5. Change Work Performance Metrics For Telecommuting Employees

-During COVID-19, some managers have shown reluctance to move towards reduced micromanagement of their employees.
+During COVID-19, some managers showed reluctance to move towards reduced micromanagement of their employees.
 As work from home becomes a large part of work culture, managers need to find different ways to motivate their employees.

-Consequently, using independently set targets, making employees accountable in tracking time, planning and scheduling, and having weekly reviews are a stronger way of motivating employees and improving performance when working from home.
+Consequently, using independently set targets, making employees accountable in tracking time, planning and scheduling, and having weekly 1:1s are a stronger way of motivating employees and improving performance when working from home.